David Semple

 Lieutenant-Colonel Sir David Semple (6 April 1856 – 7 January 1937) was a British Army officer who founded the Pasteur Institute at Kasauli in the Indian state of Himachal Pradesh.
 The institute later came to be known as the Central Research Institute (CRI).

 Semple was born in Derry, the son of William Semple of Castlederg, County Tyrone.
 He was educated at Foyle College and earned his MD and MCh degrees at Queen's University Belfast, followed by his Public Health degree from Cambridge in 1892.

+Semple joined the Royal Army Medical Corps as a surgeon on 3 February 1883, and was promoted to surgeon-major on 3 February 1895.
+He was stationed in Punjab when he was promoted to lieutenant-colonel on 3 February 1903.